Feastio

 Visitors enjoy a cave wine tasting.

-Aside from the aesthetics of having green walls down there, the plants serve a secondary purpose.
+The plants serve a secondary purpose beyond the aesthetic appeal of having green walls.
 They absorb some of the carbon dioxide emitted from the barrels.

-Mr. Jones was kind enough to ask the group pictured above for their permission so I could take a photo since all the tables were booked.
-I'm going to plan further ahead for our next visit.
+Since all the tables were booked, Mr. Jones was kind enough to ask permission from the group pictured for me to take their photo.
+I'm going to plan our next visit further in advance.

 Related: Speakeasy at Salvation Spirits